arvidj/leverne-bot/README.md

 # Running the bot

-## Docker general

-Run when starting to guarnatneee that docker is running:

-	$ bash --login '/Applications/Docker/Docker Quickstart Terminal.app/Contents/Resources/Scripts/start.sh'

-When finishing:

-	$ docker-machine stop default

 ## Building

+Run
 	$ docker-compose build

-creates the images needed
+to create the images needed.
+To run, use

 	$ docker-compose up

-creates the images needed
-and starts? not sure but it rebuilds the app

 ## After changing some files